jdcloudcom/en/documentation/Middleware/API-Gateway/Getting-Started/example_subscriptionKey.md

     ![创建订阅密钥3](../../../../image/Internet-Middleware/API-Gateway/example_subkey_createSubkey_3.png)

-4. Turn on [Access Authorization](https://apigateway-console.jdcloud.com/authorizationList) and click **Create Authorization**, select the authorization type as “Subscription Key”.
+4. Turn on [Access Authorization](https://apigateway-console.jdcloud.com/authorizationList) and click **Create Authorization**, select the authorization type as "Subscription Key".
 You can select the target key from an existing list of subscription Keys and authorize the API group.
-When different authorization types access the same API group, API Gateway will verify the authorization information of “Subscription Key” type in priority in the API call process.
+When different authorization types access the same API group, API Gateway will verify the authorization information of "Subscription Key" type in priority in the API call process.

     ![创建授权1](../../../../image/Internet-Middleware/API-Gateway/example_subkey_createAuth_1.png)